 - Finally, it can even help close business: our research Selling to SMBs in 2017 revealed that 72 percent of larger SMBs cite research reports as the most important factor in making a final purchase decision.

 In the coming weeks, we’ll share the other six key findings from our research into developing engaging content for SMBs.
-Don’t miss out: sign up for the Bredin Report.
+Subscribe below to make sure you’re kept up to date.

 Excited to give it a try, but overwhelmed?
 If you need any help conducting your research or using it in content marketing, Bredin would be delighted to help.
 It’s our bread and butter.